Lynk4/crackmes/crackc_by_pride/README.md

 after that it adds 0xCA to lenth of the name

-then a xor operaton to the value 0x3D8D40F
+then a xor operaton

+length of name ^ 0x3D8D40F

 ---